-The piggyback mechanism was already in place in the early days of Checkmk — as a part of the monitoring of VMware.
+The piggyback mechanism has been in place since the early days of Checkmk — as a part of the monitoring of VMware.
 Here is a situation in which data needs to be queried from a particular host because the data is located only on that host (for example, from an ESX host system or the vCenter), but in the monitoring the data relates to a completely different host (a virtual machine for example).

 This cannot be realized with the normal mechanism in Checkmk because this automatically assigns data and services that it fetches from a host.
-It would also be very impractical for the operation if all information for all VMs always appeared directly at the ESX host or even the vCenter.
+It would also be very impractical for a monitoring if all information for all VMs always appeared directly at the ESX host or even the vCenter.

 The term ‘piggyback’ describes the process by which monitoring data for host B is piggybacked (so to speak) with the data queried from host A.

-The basic principle of piggyback works as shown in the following diagram.
-Host A not only has its own monitoring data, but also that from other hosts — or more generally from other objects.
-For example, an ESX host records the state and many current metrics for each of its VMs.
+The basic principle of piggyback works as shown in the following diagram: Host A not only has its own monitoring data, but also that from other hosts — or more generally from other objects.
+For example, an ESX host records the state and many current metrics for each of its virtual machines (VMs).
 This host A is sometimes referred to as the source host in this context.

 If Checkmk later requires the monitoring data from B or C, they are already in the local files and can be processed directly without having to query an agent:

 However — as usual in Checkmk — everything is configurable.
-Namely, in the properties of a host (such as host _B _) in the Data Sources box you can set how it should react to existing or missing piggyback data:
+Namely, in the properties of a host (such as host B) in the Monitoring agents box you can set how it should react to existing or missing piggyback data:

 The default is Use piggyback data from other hosts if present.
 If available, piggyback data is used, and if none is there the host just uses its ‘own’ monitoring data.

-With the Always use and expect piggback data setting you force the processing of piggyback data.
+With the Always use and expect piggyback data setting you force the processing of piggyback data.
 If the data is missing or outdated the Check_MK service will issue a warning.

 And with Never use piggyback data any piggyback data found is simply ignored — a setting that you’ll only need in exceptional cases.